pbihq/tools/README.md

 RemoveSierraInstaller
 ===========
 Looks for the macOS Sierra installer and if found removes it.
+Run it with sudo or as root in Apple Remote Desktop.

 Status
 ======